 And you’ll find a tutorial here on modelling ladies’ legs for cake toppers by Molly Coppini.

-The fun cupcakes below – cupcake faces – were created by Bake Happy and their tutorial provides lots of inspiration and tips to help you create faces for your sugar models and cake toppers also: tutorial for cupcake faces.
+The fun cupcakes below – cupcake faces – were created by Bake Happy and their tutorial provides lots of inspiration and tips to help you create faces for your sugar models and cake toppers also: tutorial for cupcake faces (no longer available).

 We have more terrific cupcakes faces below left by Shereen’s Cakes and Bakes, designed for a little girl’s princess themed party.
 You’ll find the full tutorial here, with tips you can adapt for your figure models: face cupcakes tutorial/princess cupcakes.